Yi Cui (scientist)

-Yi Cui (崔屹 (Cuī Yì); born 1976) is a Chinese-American scientist specializing in the fields of nanotechnology, materials science, sustainable energy, and chemistry.
-Cui is Fortinet Founders Professor at Stanford University, where he also serves as a professor of materials science and engineering and of energy science and engineering.
-He is a Highly Cited Researcher in the fields of materials science, environment and ecology, engineering, and chemistry as of 2023.
-From 2020 to 2023, Cui was the director of the Precourt Institute for Energy, and since 2023 he has served as the inaugural faculty director of the Sustainability Accelerator in the Doerr School of Sustainability.
+Yi Cui (崔屹 (Cuī Yì); born 1976) is a Chinese-American physical chemist specializing in the fields of nanotechnology, materials science, sustainable energy, and chemistry.
+He is a professor of materials science and engineering, a professor of energy science and engineering, and the Fortinet Founders Professor at Stanford University.

+According to Clarivate, Cui is a Highly Cited Researcher in the fields of materials science, environment and ecology, engineering, and chemistry, as of 2023.
+From 2020 to 2023, Cui was the director of the Precourt Institute for Energy, and, since 2023, he has served as the inaugural faculty director of the Sustainability Accelerator in the Doerr School of Sustainability.

-Cui has been elected a member of the National Academy of Sciences, and fellow of the American Association for the Advancement of Science, Electrochemical Society, Materials Research Society, and the Royal Society of Chemistry.
+Cui is an elected a member of the National Academy of Sciences.
+He is also a fellow of the American Association for the Advancement of Science, the Electrochemical Society, the Materials Research Society, and the Royal Society of Chemistry.
 He was also named one of the world's "most influential scientific minds" by Thomson Reuters in 2014 and 2015.

 Biography

-Cui was born in Laibin, Guangxi, China in 1976.

-Cui received his Bachelor of Science degree in chemistry from the University of Science and Technology of China in 1998.
-He pursued graduate study in physical chemistry with Charles M. Lieber at Harvard University and received a Doctor of Philosophy degree in 2002.
+Cui was born in Laibin, Guangxi, China, in 1976.
+He graduated from the University of Science and Technology of China with a Bachelor of Science in chemistry in 1998.
+He then pursued graduate studies with Charles M. Lieber at Harvard University, where he earned his Ph.D. in physical chemistry in 2002.
 At Harvard, he did research on nanoscale sensors and devices for highly sensitive detection based on the silicon nanowire technology.

-After that, Cui went to work as a Miller Postdoctoral Fellow with A. Paul Alivisatos at the University of California, Berkeley.
-At Berkeley, he worked on electronic property and assembly of colloidal nanostructures.
+After obtaining his doctorate, Cui became a postdoctoral research fellow under A. Paul Alivisatos at the University of California, Berkeley.
+There, he worked on electronic property and assembly of colloidal nanostructures.

 In 2005, Cui joined the Department of Materials Science and Engineering at Stanford University as an assistant professor and started to pursue energy and environment-related research.
 He received tenure in 2010 and was promoted to the rank of full professor in 2016.